wp-plugins/sumome/Readme.txt

 = How can I install an app? =

 Once you've logged into SumoMe, click on Sumo Store and click Install for whichever app you'd like to install.
+Once you have installed the List Builder app, you can integrate with MailChimp.

 = How does Highlighter work? =

 Once you or a visitor to your site clicks and selects a piece of text on your site, they can choose to share that text on Facebook or Twitter.
 Subsequent visitors will then see that text highlighted and it'll be easier for them to share your site.

 = Can I delete a highlight? =